rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 ```
  Where has_realm_key and has_default_realm should be set according to whether your LoginScanner has those things.
 (More on this later)

-LoginScanners always take a collection of Crednetials to try and one host and port. so each LoginScanner object attempts to login to only one specific service.
+LoginScanners always take a collection of Credentials to try and one host and port. so each LoginScanner object attempts to login to only one specific service.

-#### Attributes
+## Attributes

  - connection_timeout: The time to wait for a connection to timeout
- - cred_details: An object that yeilds credentials on each (like credentialCollection or an Array)
+ - cred_details: An object that yields credentials on each (like credentialCollection or an Array)
  - host: The address for the target host
  - port: the port number for the target service
  - proxies: any proxies to use in the connection (some scanners might not support this)
  - stop_on_success: whether to stop trying after a successful login is found

-#### Methods
+## Methods

  - each_credential : You will not have to worry much about this method, Be aware that it is there.
 It iterates through whatever is in cred_details, does some normalization and tries to make sure each Credential is properly setup for use by the given LoginScanner.
 It yields each Credential in a block.